José Valentín: Double A coach

 In 2011, Valentín became the manager of the Mulos de Manatí team of the Puerto Rico Double A Baseball League.

 Manager Fort Wayne Tin Caps

 In 2012 Jose became the manager for the Fort Wayne Tin Caps baseball team which is the Class A minor league farm team of the San Diego Padres.
-He has been recently referred to as "sleepy" because his uniform number 22 looks like two "z's".

 Bench coach of Leones de Ponce

 In 2012, Valentín served as bench coach for the Leones de Ponce team of the Puerto Rico Baseball League.

 Puerto Rican team assistant coach

 During the 2013 World Baseball Classic, Valentín served as one of the assistant coaches under Edwin Rodríguez.
 He was mostly seen as a first-base coach.